gravitational/teleport/rfd/0137-unified-resource-view.md

 This page will also use "infinite scrolling" rather than pagination.
 We will employ the use of a loading skeleton as we wait for the data to come in and then at a certain scroll distance from the bottom (not the exact bottom, but maybe 200 or so pixels up) we will fetch more. [example of skeleton component](https://codepen.io/JCLee/pen/dyPejGV)

+We will not offload previous requests and only append resources as the user scrolls.
+On paper, this could cause issues if someone tries to load too many resources onto the page, but we do not expect any customers to casually browse through 10,000 items.
+If this becomes a pain point, we can revisit.

 ### Test Plan